cosmos/ibc/IBC_WORKING_GROUP.md

 Join and contribute to the IBC working group

-The evolution of IBC requires cross-industry collaboration to support developing standards that are secure, open, and deployable.
+Purpose: The evolution of IBC requires cross-industry collaboration to support developing standards that are secure, open, and deployable.
 The IBC working group is a growing team of contributors supporting the standardization of blockchain development from protocol level to applications.

-Join the IBC [Working Group](https://zc.vg/sf/giAEr) for email and meeting updates
+Join the IBC [Working Group](https://zc.vg/sf/giAEr) for email and meeting updates.

+The IBC working group is technical in nature as the goal is to propose, implement and design templates for cross-chain interoperability.

+IBC working group bi-weekly calls

+- November 14th, 2019 17:00 UTC
+- November 28th, 2019 17:00 UTC
+- December 12th, 2019 17: 00 UTC

+Currently the IBC working group is being actively led and managed by Tendermint (All in Bits), Agoric and the Interchain Foundation.
+Over time, we anticipate this will shift into breakout working groups and a more decentralized way of managing the interoperability standards developement process.

+Pior to each meeting, an issue will be created with a proposed agenda that the larger working group can comment on.
+Proposers of comments, topics and agenda items should join the call to discuss with the IBC working group

 The founding IBC team